ginevracoal/robustBNNs/readme.md

 There are four datasets available for tests: MNIST, Fashion MNIST, CIFAR10, Half Moons.

-All code runs on python3 and pyro 1.3.0.
+Code runs on python 3 and pyro 1.3.0.

 **Scripts**